-- Start a spiral in your pie dish, making a pretty, single-layer pattern with the veggies on top of the garlic/onion mixture, alternating until the dish is full.
+- Start a spiral in the pie dish, making a pretty, single-layer pattern with the veggies on top of the garlic/onion mixture, alternating until the dish is full.

-- Drizzle with 1 Tablespoon of olive oil and season with the sea salt and black pepper.
+- Drizzle with 1 Tablespoon of olive oil and season with salt & pepper.

 - Cover the dish with tin foil and bake for 35 minutes.